 Usage considerations

 expression cannot include aggregate functions.
-However, you can use the GROUP BY clause with CUBE, GROUPING SETS, and ROLLUP
+However, you can use the GROUP BY clause with CUBE, GROUPING SETS, and ROLLUP to return summary values for each group.

-When you create a GROUP BY clause, you must include all non-aggregated columns that appear in the SELECT
+When you create a GROUP BY clause, you must include all non-aggregated columns that appear in the SELECT list.

-clause, Vertica ignores all rows that do not satisfy the WHERE
+If the GROUP BY clause includes a WHERE clause, Vertica ignores all rows that do not satisfy the WHERE clause.

 Examples

-.
+This example shows how to use the WHERE clause with GROUP BY.
 In this case, the example retrieves all employees whose last name begins with S, and ignores all rows that do not meet this criteria.
-The GROUP BY
+The GROUP BY clause uses the ILIKE function to retrieve only last names beginning with S. The aggregate function SUM computes the total vacation days for each group.

 => SELECT employee_last_name, SUM(vacation_days)